freedomlayer/old_freedomlayer_website/README.md

 ## Included files and folders

-- lib directory contains utility functions and the general inspectable.mako mako template, which all pages inherit from.
+- lib directory contains utility functions.
 If you just want to build your website, you shouldn't touch this directory.

 - blog directory contains all the blog posts.
 They all inherit from the blog_post.makoa Mako template.

+- inspectable.makoa - All pages inherit from this template.
+Generally speaking it allows you to inspect any template that you have for metadata.
+If you just want to create a website, you don't really care about it.
+Leave it there.

 - page.makoa - This is the base page template.
 It inherits from inspectable, and all your pages will inherit from page.makoa.
 If you want to put anything like google analytics, page.makoa is the place.

-- blog_index.mako and bindex.makoa both build the blog index.
-You can edit blog_index.mako to coustomize the way it looks like, but generally you shouldn't touch bindex.makoa, which is the engine to get the blog posts list.
+- blog_index.mako and bindex.py both build the blog index.
+You can edit blog_index.mako to coustomize the way it looks like, but generally you wouldn't want to touch bindex.py, which is the engine to get the blog posts list.

 - blog_post.makoa: Inherit from page.makoa. blog_post.makoa is the base
   template for all blog posts inside the blog directory.